BWK’s Tax Depreciation FAQ

 Property Investors (incl. bricks and mortar business owners) can improve their cash flow and claim 100’s of thousands of dollars in claims via depreciation (over the life of their property investment).

-Mathew, the owner and operator of Build With K speaks with many property investor clients and personally completes hundreds of tax depreciation reports each year.
-As a resource, Build With K have listed the commonly asked questions and answers below for convenience on the Tax Depreciation FAQ in relation to property investment depreciation and related tax depreciation schedule service.
+Mathew, the owner and operator of Build With K (BWK Group) speaks with many property investor clients and personally completes hundreds of tax depreciation reports each year.
+As a resource, Build With K (BWK Group) have listed the commonly asked questions and answers below for convenience on the Tax Depreciation FAQ in relation to property investment depreciation and related tax depreciation schedule service.

 ‘Tax Depreciation Schedule’ / ‘Depreciation Report’ / ‘Quantity Surveyor’s Report’ (a colloquial term).

 The aforementioned are all referencing the same thing, but NOT all produced are equal.